effector/effector/website/client/blog/2020-10-22-Effector-beginner-guide.md

 ## Back to effector

 I specifically highlighted the word dataflow in the beginning.
-Since state-management is more familar one in javascript ecosystem.
+Since state-management is more familiar one in JavaScript ecosystem.
 This leads to misunderstandings.
-A state is just an unit for building business logic.
+A state is just a unit for building business logic.

 Speaking of units.
-The Effector provides four units that you can use to build a business logic of any complexity: event, store, effect and domain.
+The Effector provides four units that you can use to build business logic of any complexity: event, store, effect and domain.

 ## Units:Event

 The first and most important.
-The fact is that we, as frontline operators, live in an event-driven environment (DOM).
+The fact is that we, as frontline operators, live in an *event-driven* environment (DOM).
 When building the business logic of web applications (those next to DOM) it would be strange to focus on a different model.

 Even during the planning with management(PO's, CEO's etc) we could hear phrasing like: "User enters the page and our cool new feature HAPPENS!" (implicit meaning events)